 Senior College Information

 Seniors planning to attend a 4 year university after graduation will need to take either the SAT or ACT to meet admissions requirements.
-Students may get registration information in the counseling office.
-The RHS counselors recommend that students take each test at least once.

 Some universities practice "super-scoring," whereby they take the best of each subsection grade from the SAT or ACT across test administration dates.
 For example a student that scores a 500 on verbal on the November SAT but a 600 on the December SAT will have the 600 considered in admissions, regardless if the overall composite score was lower.
 For this reason it is advisable to take both the SAT and ACT twice.

 Students on free and reduced lunch may qualify for a testing waiver, allowing them to register for two SAT and two ACT tests at no cost.
 Students should see their counselor to obtain a waiver.
 Students who use a fee waiver for ACT or SAT may also qualify for a college application fee waiver.